yclas/guides/docs/Security-how-to-set-up-recaptcha-on-your-site.md

 1. Go to your  **website**.
 2. Login to the  **Admin Panel**.
 3. Select  **Configuration -> Integration -> reCaptcha**.
-4. Enable the  **reCAPTCHA**
+4. Enable the  **reCAPTCHA**.
-5. Place your website’s ‘Site Key’ in the  **reCAPTCHA Site Key**  input box. v2 of recaptcha
+5. Place your website’s ‘Site Key’ in the  **reCAPTCHA Site Key**  input box. v2 of recaptcha.
-6. Place your website’s ‘Secret Key’ in the  **reCAPTCHA Secret Key**  input box. v2 of recaptcha
+6. Place your website’s ‘Secret Key’ in the  **reCAPTCHA Secret Key**  input box. v2 of recaptcha.
 7. Click the  **Save**  button.

 ![recaptcha](https://raw.githubusercontent.com/yclas/guides/master/images/recaptcha.png)